EmmyVoita/EmmyVoita.github.io/_posts/2025-1-4-Q-Learning.markdown

 {% endhighlight %}
 </div>

 To update Q-values, the agent needs to estimate the best possible future reward from a given state.
-This function retrieves the maximum Q-value, through another lookup, among all available actions for the specified state.
+This function retrieves the maximum Q-value, via another lookup, among all available actions for the specified state.

 <div class="padded-code-block">
 {% highlight C# %}